-Want to come along to the Club to ‘have a look’, then please feel free to drop by.
+If you want to come along to the Club to just ‘have a look’, then please feel free to drop by.
 You’ll find the club in use most evenings or weekend afternoons from mid-April through to mid-September, and there is plenty of seating around the green for spectators.
-During the winter months the club has reduced opening times (see Bar Opening Times for details).
+(During the winter months the club has reduced opening times.)

 To try your hand at playing bowls, you will need to be accompanied by a full bowling member.